rl-institut/super-repo/docs/development/best-practice/test-driven-development-workflow.md

 # Test-Driven Development

 The Test-Driven Development can be used for any code project.

+When adding new functionality or features, write tests for them first before implementing the new functionality.
+This ensures that your changes don't affect existing functionality and that all functions work as expected.

+## Example: Implement a test case and functionality to test a django app

 The following example shows how to implement the testing technique in a Django app.

-When adding new functionality or features, write tests for them first before implementing them.
-This ensures that your changes don't affect existing functionality and that all functions work as expected.
+!!!
+Info

-You can run test in django by running:
+    You can run all test in django by running:

+    ```bash
-`python manage.py test`
+    python manage.py test
+    ```

+    To tun specific test cases you have to provide the app name followed by the name of the test case.
+    In the example below the command would look like this:

+    ```bash
+    python manage.py test app.MyModelViewTestCase
+    ```

+### 1. Step

-1 First, make sure you have an Django app that you want to test.
+First, make sure you have an Django app that you want to test.

+### 2. Step

-2 Next, write a test for a function or feature you want to implement.
+Next, write a test for a function or feature you want to implement.
 Let's say you want to implement a view that returns a list of objects from the database.
 You also need a model to represent the database table object.
 A possible test could look like this:

+app/tests/my_test.py

 ```python
 from django.test import TestCase